sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [EmailDrop](https://www.emaildrop.io/): Emaildrop is a free disposable email provider.
 - [Repl.it](https://repl.it): Accessible prototyping tool for various needs.
 - [Ray.So](https://ray.so/): Create beautiful images of your code.
+- [Dev Resources](https://devresourc.es/): One place.
+All you need.
+Collaborative list of resources for developers, presented in curated categories.
+From dev to dev.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>